strategineer/personal-website/content/tabletop/lobg/gming.md

 ## Fracture-Of-The-Bone
 › Halls 27

-"Pet" of Chronia Torn, sister of the petrified ‘Chase-Them-Wounded’.
+"Pet" of Chronia Torn, sister of the petrified ‘Chase-Them-Wounded'.

 Wants
 : To keep Chronia lonely and depressed.